Payments: Click here, then on your week of camp.

 What does my camper need to bring to camp?

-Here is our What To Bring List.
+Stay tuned for the What To Bring List!
 Palomar will provide all the camping

 equipment you will need.